 The consumer price index (CPI) in 1942 was 9.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 3.59% per year.
-Prices in 2017 are 1348.9% higher than prices in 1942.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 3.59% per year.
+Prices in 2018 are 1354.4% higher than prices in 1942.

 |CPI in 1942||9|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 You may use the following MLA citation for this page: “Inflation Rate in 1942 | Canada Inflation Calculator.”
 FinanceRef Inflation Calculator, Alioth Finance, 19 Jan.
 2018, http://www.in2013dollars.com/CAD-inflation-rate-in-1942.